microsoft/vscode-webview-ui-toolkit-samples/react/hello-world-cra/docs/extension-structure.md

-# Sample extension structure
+# Extension structure

-Before we dive into the details of this sample extension, let's cover how this extension is organized and structured.
+This section provides a quick introduction into how this sample extension is organized and structured.

 The two most important directories to take note of are the following:

 - `src`: Contains all of the extension source code
-- `webview-ui`: Contains all of the webview source code
+- `webview-ui`: Contains all of the webview UI source code

 ## `src` directory